Safa Global Capital

 Safa Global is designed, from day one, to be transferred into the perpetual stewardship of the Foundation.
 The pattern is Hans Wilsdorf, who transferred Rolex SA to the Hans Wilsdorf Stiftung in 1944.
 Rolex has been owned by the Foundation for roughly 80 years, immune to IPO pressure, succession crises, and short-term capital pressure.
 The same pattern operates at Bosch, Carlsberg, Tata Trusts, IKEA, and Patagonia.

-The Founder owns and operates today through Safa Global Partners (the corporate general partner of the operating arms).
+The Founder owns and operates today through Safa Global Partners (the corporate general partner of the operating pillars).
 The Foundation oversees and audits today through Reserved Matters consent and the Shariah Advisory Board.
 When the moment is right, the Founder transfers controlling ownership of Safa Global Partners to the Foundation.
 The Foundation becomes the perpetual steward-owner.
 The mission continues across generations of management.

 Reporting and audit